ChainSafe/forest/docs/docs/developers/guides/network_upgrades.md

 State migrations are described in detail in the relevant FIPs, including the steps required to perform them.
 Note that naive state migrations might take a significant amount of time and resources.
 It is up to the implementation team to decide whether to optimize them.

 :::note
 Testing the state migration on a relevant network is crucial before the upgrade epoch.
-This is done by changing the upgrade epoch in both Lotus and Forest and ensuring both migrations produce the same state root.
-This is done locally, but it might be facilitated in the future.
+This could be done by either changing the upgrade epoch in both Lotus and Forest and ensuring both migrations produce the same state root, or comparing the output of `forest-tool shed migrate-state` and `lotus-shed migrate-state` commands.

 This also allows for assessing the duration of the state migration and determining whether it is feasible to perform it on the mainnet.
 :::